sharktacos/OpenColorIO-configs/docs/Nuke.md

     node.knob('value1').setValue("DSOM")
     node.knob('value2').setValue("022")
     node.knob('value3').setValue("v02")
-    node.knob('value4').setValue("ACEScg")
+    node.knob('value4').setValue("ACEScct")
 ````

 Nuke will open with these values, pointing to your shot look LUT.

-In Maya you can similarly edit your Maya.env file and enter (again using the above example)
+In Maya you can similarly edit your Maya.env file and enter the following (again using the above example):
 ````
 SHOW = DSOM
 SHOT = 022